Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 Although compared to traditional search engines, AI does not require users to provide precise keywords, making it more efficient in searching.

-But if you ask AI to perform more rigorous tasks, the user needs to organize sufficient, structured prior information to provide adequate context for the AI, and also make precise demands; otherwise, its output will miss the mark.
+But if you ask AI to complete more rigorous tasks, the user needs to organize sufficient, structured prior information to provide adequate context for the AI, and also make precise demands; otherwise, its output will miss the mark.

 If LLM-type AI is only used as a search engine, the efficiency advantage it generates is very high compared to the token cost.
-This is because AI needs to bear the "correctness" metric during output, which is precisely its weakness.
+This is because AI needs to bear the "correctness" indicator during output, which is precisely its weakness.

 In my ideal Agent form, it should complete a full closed loop: